 Brite Divinity School educates and inspires people to serve God's diverse world as leaders in churches, the academy, and public life.

 Dr. Oluwatomisin Oredein joined Brite Divinity School in 2019 as Assistant Professor in Black Religious Traditions, Constructive Theology and Ethics.
 She also serves as Director of the Black Church Studies Program.
+In 2021, Dr. Oredein received The Louise Clark Brittan Endowed Faculty Excellence in Teaching Award.
+The Brittan Award is given by the student body to recognize superlative teaching performance.

 Dr. Oredein is a graduate of The University of Virginia (BA) and Duke Divinity School (MDiv).
 She completed her ThD at Duke in Theology and Ethics in May 2017.
 Her dissertation examined the theology and ethics of Mercy Oduyoye, which is the first time someone has focused this kind of attention on this theologian.
 In order to follow up on this work, she is in the process of completing a book which is tentatively titled, Mercy, Me: The Theo-Feminism of Mercy Amba Oduyoye.
 In addition, Dr. Oredein has contributed several articles to academic and professional journals, chapters and essays in edited volumes, and has published several pieces of poetry.
 She is already taking leadership in the academy and guild by providing lectures and presentations at meetings and has participated in workshops at the Wabash Center for Teaching and Learning in Religion and Theology.